 A tenacious aviation executive who built Lockheed into a defense giant, shaping the skies of World War II and the Cold War.

-Robert E. Gross didn't invent airplanes, but he knew how to make them matter.
-After an early venture building flying boats collapsed in the Depression, he and a group of investors scraped together $40,000 to buy the struggling Lockheed Aircraft Company in 1932.
+Robert E. Gross bought the struggling Lockheed Aircraft Company in 1932 for $40,000.
+An early venture building flying boats had collapsed in the Depression.
+He and a group of investors scraped together the funds.
 His sharp business sense and willingness to bet on brilliant engineers like Kelly Johnson transformed the small outfit.
-Under Gross, Lockheed delivered the Hudson bomber to the British and then produced the legendary P-38 Lightning, a fast, twin-engine fighter that became a workhorse of the Allied air forces.
-Post-war, he steered the company into the jet age, overseeing the development of the F-104 Starfighter and the U-2 spy plane, cementing Lockheed's role as a cornerstone of American aerospace.
+Under Gross, Lockheed delivered the Hudson bomber to the British and produced the P-38 Lightning, a fast, twin-engine fighter that became a workhorse of Allied air forces.
+Post-war, he steered the company into the jet age, overseeing the development of the F-104 Starfighter and the U-2 spy plane.
+Gross died in 1961 at age 64.

 1883–1900